ibm-js/dpointer/README.md

 - `event.button` returns `0` instead of `-1` on mouse move when no buttons are pressed.
 	- Pointer Events specification defines a new set of values for `event.button` and `event.buttons`: Mouse move with no buttons pressed should generate `event.button=-1`.
 It is not possible to force `-1` on `event.button` on browsers because they use unsigned int as internal representation of `event.button`.
 Setting -1 gives inconsistent results (some browsers return 0, other 65535...).
 - Pen properties (pressure/tiltx,y/height/width...) are not implemented.
 Properties are defined with default values.
 The API has not been tested with pens.
+- Avoid to rely on `pointerType`.
+In some cases (for instance, when a mouse is plugged on Android devices), the type may not be accurate (the mouse generates touch events and there is no way to know that they originate from a mouse.).

 ## Status
 - No official release, **work in progress**.